census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 ### Counter
+Counter as described in the [Prometheus Metric Types Document](https://prometheus.io/docs/concepts/metric_types/#counter),
+> is a cumulative metric that represents a single monotonically increasing counter whose value can only increase or be
+> reset to zero on restart

-Counter is one of the simplest data types we have in both Prometheus and Ocagent, it's mapping is as shown below
+It is one of the most simple metric types we can be found in both systems.
+Examples of Prometheus Counters is as shown

-For the following Prometheus Counters:
+below:
 ```
 # HELP http_requests_total The total number of HTTP requests.
 # TYPE http_requests_total counter